JuliaLang/www.julialang.org/jsoc/gsoc/tables.md

 **Recommended Skills**: Compiler techniques, DSL generation, Program synthesis

-**Expected Output**: A practical flashfill implementation that can be used on any tablular data structure in Julia
+**Expected Output**: A practical flashfill implementation that can be used on any tabular data structure in Julia

 **Mentors**: [Avik Sengupta](https://github.com/aviks/)